remogatto/clingon/README.md

 # Credits

-I'd like to thanks the following people for the contribute they give to this project:
+Thanks to the following people for the contribute they give to this
+project:

 * [⚛](https://github.com/0xe2-0x9a-0x9b)